ProfilePic

 Meet VA Loan Income Requirements

-Your House Must Be VA Appraised
+Your House Must be Appraised

-If the appraiser determines that the property’s value is below the agreed-upon sale price, you have a couple of choices.
+If the appraiser determines the property’s value is below the agreed-upon sale price, you have a couple of choices.
 You can submit a Reconsideration of Value to have the property reviewed again, pay the difference, or decline to purchase and look for something else.